calaldees/teachingWorkshops/teacherEducation/ks5.md

 * The good
     * You're not teaching class's of 30 - you're teaching class's of 12
-    * The students largely like and understand your subject
+    * The students largely 'like' and understand your subject
     * You have much more contact time with them
 * The bad
     * You really need good subject knowledge